locnnil/workshop/docs/reference/cli/workshop-remount.rst

 Examples
 --------

-Remount the :samp:`mod-cache` content interface plug of the :samp:`go` SDK under the :samp:`nimble` workshop in the current project directory to :file:`~/new-cache-mount/` on the host:
+Remount the :samp:`mod-cache` mount interface plug of the :samp:`go` SDK under the :samp:`nimble` workshop in the current project directory to :file:`~/new-cache-mount/` on the host: